 - It also bears mentioning that

-was our first ever prospective, reaching a far smaller subset of the
+our first ever prospective, reaching a far smaller subset of the community.

-community.
-I find it likely that if the Eldraine survey was released today,
+I find it likely that if the Eldraine survey was released today, these cards

 - Of the 52 designers testing Bind the Monster, 38 of them provided cube